9 minute read

-Welcome to your #curologyjourney.
+Welcome to your Curology journey.
 In 6 to 8 weeks from now, odds are your skin will be significantly clearer than it is today.
-A victory dance may be in order.

-What happens between now and then?
+Some members see results in the first few weeks, while others don’t notice changes for up to 6 weeks, or go through growing pains as they adjust to their medication (such as dryness, mild irritation, or temporarily worsened breakouts).
 The process of adjusting to a prescription acne medication is as personal as your custom mix.
-Some members see results in the first few weeks, while others don’t notice changes for up to 6 weeks, or go through growing pains as they adjust to their medication (such as dryness, mild irritation, or temporarily worsened breakouts).
 It’s all totally normal.

 This guide will walk you through your first 6+ weeks using your custom Curology cream, complete with tips and tricks for how to make the most of it—no matter what your skin is going through.

 The big picture?
-Sit back, give your skin time to adjust, and keep the rest of your skincare routine simple.
+Give your skin time to adjust and keep the rest of your skincare routine simple.
 Your skin will thank you.

 As you begin your new skincare routine, less really is more.
-Your superbottle packs more power than over-the-counter products because it combines prescription ingredients that target different root causes of your acne.
+Your custom formula packs more power than over-the-counter products because it combines prescription ingredients that target different root causes of your acne.
 Additional products — besides a recommended cleanser, moisturizer, and sunscreen — may do more harm than good by irritating, drying, clogging, or otherwise making a mess of your pores.
-So keep it simple.

 We recommend the following essential routine every night— unless your provider suggests otherwise, or you’re experiencing irritation.

 You have our dermatologists’ permission to be lazy!
 We recommend a simple 2-step morning routine that takes just a few minutes:

 Wash your face with water or a recommended cleanser.